siimonevans/simple-tooling/README.md

 ## Developing with it

 * To start the development environment `npm start` - to stop this process press `ctrl + c`.
-* This will start Browsersync and open your default browser after the startup process is complete.
+* This will start Browsersync and make the project available at `http://localhost:3000/html/`.
+If another process is using this port, check terminal for an updated URL.
 You can change this configuation by modifying the `browsersync.config.js` file, documented here https://www.browsersync.io/docs/options.
 * Source files for developing your project are in `site` and the distribution folder for the compiled assets is `dist`.
 Any changes made to files in the `dist` directory will be overwritten.

 ### Using yarn